On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

+The consistency guarantee provided by \cref{thm:consistency-stubborn} is notable for two key reasons.
+First, it demonstrates that the Stubborn Nakamoto protocol is maximally economically secure, as even an attacker with unlimited resources cannot violate consistency and deceive the protocol’s users.
+Second, the protocol's security does not rely on mining rewards or other monetary incentives.\footnote{Mining rewards play a role in deterring attackers from compromising the protocol’s liveness; see \cref{sec:SN_recovery}.}

-To see how Stubborn Nakamoto also satisfies liveness, observe that Stubborn Nakamoto differs from Nakamoto only when, according to the local view of some honest node $i$, there are two conflicting blocks $\B' \neq \B$ of the same height $h(\B)=h(\B')$, and the two blocks were both at least $k$-deep in the longest chain in view.
-In other words, nodes will act differently under the two protocols only in scenarios very close to the Nakamoto protocol's consistency violations.
-Under approximately the same conditions that guarantee consistency and liveness of the Nakamoto protocol, such scenarios do not arise, and Stubborn Nakamoto satisfies consistency and liveness.
+Of course, a protocol is only useful if it also satisfies liveness.
+To see why Stubborn Nakamoto also satisfies liveness, observe that Stubborn Nakamoto differs from Nakamoto only when, in the local view of some honest node $i$, there are two conflicting blocks $\B' \conflict \B$ that are both $\gamma$-potentially certified for $\gamma\leq 4\Delta$.
+In other words, nodes will act differently under the two protocols only in realizations that are close to the Nakamoto protocol's consistency violations.
+Under approximately the same conditions that guarantee consistency and liveness of the Nakamoto protocol, such realizations do not arise, and Stubborn Nakamoto satisfies consistency and liveness.

-\cref{thm:liveness-stubborn} states that Stubborn Nakamoto satisfies consistency and liveness under a sufficient honest majority assumption, approximately the same assumption required for Nakamoto to satisfy consistency and liveness.
+\cref{thm:liveness-stubborn} builds on these ideas to formally establish that Stubborn Nakamoto satisfies consistency and liveness under a sufficient honest majority assumption, the same assumption required for Nakamoto to satisfy consistency and liveness.
 The exact technical statement of the network-aware honest majority assumption and the proof can be found in \Cref{sec:appendix-model}.

-\begin{theorem}[Liveness of Stubborn Nakamoto] Under synchrony, Stubborn Nakamoto satisfies consistency and liveness if the network-aware honest majority assumption holds. \todo{Poly-length run, assumption on $k$ and $\lambda$} \end{theorem}
+\jacob{for online nodes} \begin{theorem}[Liveness of Stubborn Nakamoto] Under synchrony, Stubborn Nakamoto satisfies consistency and liveness if the network-aware honest majority assumption holds. \end{theorem}

-Roughly speaking, the theorem states that under approximately the same honest majority assumption that guarantees consistency and liveness of Nakamoto, we also have consistency and liveness of Stubborn Nakamoto.
-When the sufficient honest majority does not hold, Nakamoto may suffer consistency violations.
-Given a scenario that results in a consistency violation under Nakamoto, Stubborn Nakamoto will either maintain consistency and liveness (e.g., by having all online nodes ignore an attack chain) or suffer a liveness violation while maintaining consistency (e.g., by having nodes that observe conflicting confirmations halt).